It can be quite overwhelming and look complicated indeed, but with a little knowledge under you belt, you’ll be able to pick your days quite easily!

 If it’s blowing from left or right (cross shore) go against the wind and find a sheltered spot.

-The wind direction on the charts refers to the direction the wind is coming from, not going to.
+The wind direction on the surf charts refers to the direction the wind is coming from, not going to.

 Te Arai Wind: No wind is ideal, on the East Coast the perfect offshore is a W, SW and even a S (as the point protects it) wind.
 NW = The wind is blowing from the NW (cross shore) is not great